denten-books/plain-text/1-metaphor.md

 The invention ultimately enables the "organizing, accessing, and querying of information unique to physical libraries in an electronic workstation environment" [@pajak_electronic_1992, 1].
-Setting aside, for a moment, the peculiarity of being able to patent a metaphor, note the idiosyncrasy of the technical language.
+Set aside, for a moment, the peculiarity of being able to patent a metaphor and instead note the idiosyncrasy of the technical language.
 What does it mean to "access" a metaphor, for example?
-Were someone to "check out" a book from the electronic library, would they hold a book or its metaphor alone?
+Were someone to "check out" a book from the electronic library, would they hold onto a book or its metaphor alone?
 What mechanisms would assure the integrity between a database and its metaphor?
 Is the visual hierarchy of related objects itself an object in that hierarchy?
 Traditional metaphor theory strains to answer such questions.

-In the so-called classical view, metaphors are simply a type of figurative language.
+Traditional metaphor theorists saw metaphor as a linguistic phenomenon.
 To say "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
 Days have no literal legs to stand on.
-John Searle, George Lakoff, and Mark Turner, among others, have argued that metaphors are more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980;
+But in the 1980's, scholars including John Searle, George Lakoff, Mark Turner argued that metaphors are more broadly a cognitive phenomenon, which maps distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980;
 @turner_death_1987; @lakoff_contemporary_1998, @searle_metaphor_1998].
 In the
 modified view, even such basic semantic concepts as "quantity, state, change, action, cause, purpose, means, modality" are metaphorical in nature [@lakoff_metaphorical_1980; @lakoff_contemporary_1998, 212].
 Lakoff and others have further argued that beyond figurative, lyrical language, metaphors more broadly structure everyday experience.
 Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals the underlying figuration like "good things are up" and "the mind is a container."
 The idea that "good things are up" generates a multitude of metaphors like "profits are going up" and "moving on up," for example [@lakoff_metaphorical_1980, 195-198].

 !["An exemplary interface for viewing a three dimensional book [@card_methods_2006, 3]."](images/book-metaphor.png)